deck9/input/docs/input-types/no-interaction.md

-# No Interaction 📝
+# Information Block 📝

-The No Interaction input type displays information without requiring any user input.
+The Information Block displays information without requiring any user input.
 It's perfect for instructions, introductions, explanations, or content that doesn't need a response.

 ## How to use:

-1. Choose **No Interaction** as the block type
+1. Choose **Information Block** as the block type
 2. Enter the content you want to display
 3. Format your text using markdown for headings, lists, links, and emphasis
 4. Add buttons if you want users to acknowledge the information or make a choice